GameDriver-io/gdio-py/docs/ApiClient_Reference.md

 #### Returns

- True if nothing went wrong while trying to connect; None otherwise
+ True if nothing went wrong while trying to connect; Otherwise an exception is thown

 #### Parameters